stonepros/stone/doc/stoneadm/compatibility.rst

 +-----------+-------+-------+-------+-------+-------+

 .. warning::
-  Only podman versions that are 2.0.0 and higher work with Ceph Pacific, with the exception of podman version 2.2.1, which does not work with Ceph Pacific. kubic stable is known to work with Ceph Pacific, but it must be run with a newer kernel.
+  Only podman versions that are 2.0.0 and higher work with Stone Pacific, with the exception of podman version 2.2.1, which does not work with Stone Pacific. kubic stable is known to work with Stone Pacific, but it must be run with a newer kernel.

 .. _cephadm-stability: